 Local treatments get rid of cancer from a specific, limited area of the body.
 Such treatments include surgery and radiation therapy.
 For men diagnosed with early-stage prostate cancer, local treatments may get rid of the cancer completely.
 If the cancer has spread outside the prostate gland, other types of treatment called systemic treatments (see “Systemic treatments” below) may be needed to destroy cancer cells located in other parts of the body.

-Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-It is used to try to eliminate a tumor before it spreads outside the prostate.
+Surgery involves the removal of the prostate and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 For prostate cancer, a urologist or urologic oncologist is the surgical oncologist involved in treatment.
 The type of surgery depends on the stage of the disease, the man’s overall health, and other factors.

 Surgical options include: